modeh13/reactjs/c-1-react-17/README.md

   - Reflect changes to the browser.
 React will react updating part of DOM.

-- Virutal views in memory
+- Virtual views in memory
   - Generate HTML using JavaScript.
   - No HTML template language.
   - Tree reconciliation (Virtual DOM).